Share this Post

 - Cost: $3000–$5000 (plus installation)

-You reinforce your existing entryway vestibule by adding a custom transaction window, ballistic-rated interior doors, an access control system, and any needed UL-rated fiberglass to reinforce surrounding walls.
+You reinforce your existing entryway vestibule by adding a custom transaction window, ballistic interior doors tested to UL standards, an access control system, and any needed fiberglass tested to UL standards to reinforce surrounding walls.

 - Good for larger organizations, mental health services, schools (including those with high-traffic periods or a steady trickle of daily scheduled and unscheduled visitors) facing diverse threats (ideologically or economically motivated attackers, potential domestic or workplace violence issues, etc.)